grigorgeous/sqldatareader-mapper/README.md

          .Build();

 Either commands, from Package Manager Console or .NET Core CLI, will download and install SqlDataReaderMapper and all required dependencies (e.g., [FastMember](https://www.nuget.org/packages/FastMember/)).

+### Copyright
+Copyright © 2019 Grigory and contributors

+### License
+SqlDataReaderMapper is licensed under GPL-3.0.
+Refer to license.txt for more information.